-At the beginning of October AD 117, the moment came for Hadrian to depart from Antioch for Rome, leaving the command of the province of Syria to Catilius Severus who had just been installed as legate.
-But the Emperor could not return directly to Rome.
+At the beginning of October AD 117, the moment came for Hadrian to depart from Antioch, leaving the command of the province of Syria to Catilius Severus, who had just been installed as legate.
+However, the Emperor could not return directly to Rome.
 He had received news of the uprising of the Sarmatian tribes who lived beyond the lower and middle Danube.
 The Iazyges were mounting an offensive against the frontier of Pannonia while the Roxolani, who lived on the Eastern Ukrainian steppe, were attacking the limes of Moesia Inferior.
-Hadrian dispatched the armies from the east ahead of him and departed Syria as soon as he was able.
+Hadrian dispatched the armies from the east ahead of him and departed Syria as soon as possible.

 What routes did Hadrian take from Antioch to Rome via the Balkans?
-Most of the literary sources from the 2nd century AD have been lost and the Historia Augusta, one among several later sources, summarizes it in just a few words.
+Most of the literary sources from the 2nd century AD have been lost, and the Historia Augusta, one among several later sources, summarises it in just a few words.

 …he [Hadrian] then appointed Catilius Severus governor of Syria, and proceeded to Rome by way of Illyricum.
-HA Had.
+HA Hadr.
 5.10

-Fortunately, we can today reconstruct Hadrian’s journey between Antioch and Illyria thanks to a number of epigraphical sources.
-The document that concerns Hadrian’s presence at Mopsucrene is a fragmentary inscription found in Rome that carries the names of the stations along the route from Mopsucrene to Andabalis (CIL VI 5076).
-The inscription is of an unknown date but, as suggested by W. Weber in 1907 and acknowledged by A. von Domaszewski, seems to refer to Hadrian’s march in AD 117 and indicates that Hadrian had reached the city of Mopsucrene in Cilicia by 13 October (III Id.
+Fortunately, we can reconstruct Hadrian’s journey between Antioch and Illyria today thanks to several epigraphical sources.
+The document concerning Hadrian’s presence at Mopsucrene is a fragmentary inscription found in Rome that carries the names of the stations along the road from Mopsucrene to Andabalis (CIL VI 5076).
+The inscription is of unknown date but, as suggested by W. Weber in 1907 and acknowledged by A. von Domaszewski, seems to refer to Hadrian’s march in AD 117 and indicates that Hadrian had reached the city of Mopsucrene in Cilicia by 13 October (III Id.
 Oct.).